 Outputnewuser : newuser

-By default, a new user is only in their own group which
+By default, a new user is only in their own group because

-adduser creates along with the user profile.
+adduser creates this in addition to the user profile.
 A user and its own group share the same name.
-In order to add the user to a new group, we can use the
+In order to add the user to a new group, you can use the